 - Bake the treats for 20 minutes at 350 degrees Celsius.

 - Remove pans from the oven and flatten the mixture.

 - Pop it again in the oven and cook for another 20 minutes.

 - Remove the cooked treats from the oven and allow them to cool before serving to your flock.

 This homemade snack is a healthy option for your chickens.
 It can be prepared beforehand and stored until you’re ready to feed them to your pets.
 Your chickens will love munching on these treats and will keep them busy for a long time.
 It also contains several spices that can provide a world of benefits.

 You can buy the raw materials in bulk to save money and store them in a cool, dry place.
 Having nutritious food on hand will take the stress away from raising chickens.

-Please watch this video to know more about other vegetables and herbs to feed your chickens.
+Please watch this video to learn more about other vegetables and herbs to feed your chickens.